Linear Lyapunov Functions for Nonlinear Compartmental Systems: Introduction

 \section{Introduction}

-Mass conservation laws govern an abundance of dynamical systems.
-Examples of such dynamical systems include (but are not limited to) macroscopic traffic flow models \cite{daganzo94,liptak2021,pereira2022parameter,pereira2022short}, epidemiological models \cite{muldowney95,yorke1976}, biological systems describing blood glucose \cite{bergman89} or the flow of ribosomes \cite{margaliot2012}, and even probabilistic models like Markov chains \cite[ch.
+An abundance of dynamical systems are governed by mass balance equations.
+Examples of such systems include (but are not limited to) macroscopic traffic flow models \cite{daganzo94,liptak2021,pereira2022parameter,pereira2022short}, epidemiological models \cite{muldowney95,yorke1976}, biological systems describing blood glucose \cite{bergman89} or the flow of ribosomes \cite{margaliot2012}, and even probabilistic models like Markov chains \cite[ch.
 12]{walter1999}.
-The goal of this paper is to derive sufficient (and on occasion necessary) conditions to establish stability for compartmental systems governed by systems of ordinary differential equations (ODEs).
-In particular, we establish exponential stability of the null solution and incremental exponential stability for some compartmental systems governed by cooperative systems of ODEs.
+The goal of this paper is to investigate exponential stability of the null solution to compartmental systems governed by ordinary differential equations.

-The class ODEs called \emph{compartmental systems}, describes the flow of a conserved quantity between so-called compartments \cite{jacquez93}.
-Compartmental systems are, in general, nonlinear and nonautonomous, and several authors have studied their asymptotic behavior.
-Asymptotic stability of the null solution and the related concept of washout was considered in \cite{eisenfeld1982washout}.
+Compartmental systems are, in essence, mass-balance equations and describe the flow of some nonnegative quantity between so-called compartments \cite{jacquez93}.
+A \emph{compartment} can be viewed as a placeholder for the nonnegative quantity (such as mass) that traverses between them.
+These systems are in general nonlinear and nonautonomous, and several authors have studied their asymptotic behavior.
+Asymptotic stability of the origin and washout are considered in \cite{eisenfeld1982washout}.
 Sufficient criteria for the existence, uniqueness, and asymptotic stability of equilibrium points and periodic solutions were proposed in \cite{sandberg1978}.
 Under mild conditions, \cite{maeda1978asymptotic} showed that autonomous compartmental systems do not admit periodic solutions.
 Quite general criteria for asymptotic stability of the origin for linear time-varying compartmental systems are given in \cite{aronsson1978differential}.
-Besides the linear case (with the exception of \cite{eisenfeld1982washout}), the convergence rate for these asymptotic behaviors has not received much attention.

-The second class systems we consider are cooperative systems of ODEs, a special case of so-called monotone systems.
-The solutions to such equations satisfy an ordering with respect to the initial conditions.
-Monotone systems have been studied in several aspects concerning stability.
-To conclude the asymptotic stability of the null solution, the construction of separable Lyapunov functions was introduced in \cite{dirr2015separable}.
-Separable Lyapunov functions were also constructed in \cite{coogan2019} for monotone systems via a contractive approach.
-The solutions to contractive systems approach each other exponentially \cite{lohmiller98}, and this concept was used in \cite{kawano} to show incremental stability \cite{angeli2002} for monotone systems.
-Moreover, contractive systems were generalized in \cite{Margaliot_2016} for nonautonomous nonlinear systems (not necessarily monotone) to handle small transients, where one illustrative example is a ribosome flow model.
-Contraction analysis was successfully applied in \cite{Zarai_2017} for a generalized ribosome flow model capable of modeling several realistic features of the translation process.